ripsawridge/site/site/contents/_blog/2016-11-21-here-and-now.md

 But Zen has no time for that.
 Literally: NO TIME.

 If there is no time, then your sole reality is right here this second.
-And any reality you give to say, dimension X, is attention you are stealing from what's in front of you.
+And any reality you give to say, Dimension X, is attention you are stealing from what's in front of you.
 Dimension X is "alive" as a subjective thought in your head.
 Maybe it's a memory trace, because, who knows, maybe you did visit such a dimension last night.
 Zen isn't concerned with saying that such a place